 Focus on your ambition

-Once you have spent some time to identify your goals and your supporters you can then pull the facets of your career plan together into ‘Project Career’.
+Once you have spent some time identifying your goals and your supporters you can then pull the facets of your career plan together into ‘Project Career’.

 It is especially important to measure your progress regularly against target dates and deadlines.
 Periodically you should review the plan and adapt it if necessary.